 There’s been a lot of talk about a new EU directive proposing to give everyone a 2 year guarantee on all appliances.
 Many articles are even saying this new right is being suppressed in the UK, and that consumers are being deceived by retailers.
-But we already have better protection by the Sale of Goods Act in the UK.
-The truth is that it is not the extension to the manufacturer’s 12 month parts and labour guarantee that some seem to believe it is.
-It’s a new law giving us 2 year guarantees instead of 1 year.
+But we already have better protection with the Sale of Goods Act in the UK which gives us up to 5 or 6 years to claim against a retailer if a product proves to have an inherent fault or fails to last a reasonable time.

 This ruling only says that consumers have a right to claim against a retailer regarding faulty goods for a period of 2 years.
 However, in the UK we not only already have this right through the Sale of Goods Act, but we have it for a much longer period of 5 years in Scotland, and 6 years in England, Wales & Northern Ireland.

 This can be confirmed by the reaction of the Citizens Advice Bureau -

 “The limitation on legally required provision of redress to a two year period is an important reduction in protection (my emphasis) for UK consumers..”.

 The UK Sale of Goods Act already offers us protection against faulty goods even when the manufacturer’s guarantee has run out and says that goods must last a “reasonable time” – which can be claimed anything up to 6 years from the date of purchase.